bhoomika-3007/spring-boot-job-portal-app/README.md

 ---

+## 👥 Team Contribution

+This project was developed as a collaborative academic project.

+- I was responsible for designing and implementing the backend using Spring Boot.
+- My work included REST API development, database integration with MongoDB, and implementing search functionality.
+- The frontend (ReactJS) and UI components were handled by other team members.

+---

 ## 🚀 Features

 - 🔍 **Job Feed Page**: View all available job posts fetched from a local MongoDB database.